genialis/resolwe-bio/docs/proc.rst

 Writing processes
 =================

-A tutorial about writing bioinformatics pipelines (process is a step in the pipeline) is in `Resolwe SDK for Python documentation`_.
+A short tutorial about writing bioinformatics pipelines (process is a step in the pipeline) is contained in `Resolwe documentation`_.
+While the Resolwe documentation describes the syntax of the YAML-based processes that are slowly being deprecated, the Resolwe Bioinformatics processes are most often written in Python.
+An example `Python process template`_ is available in the Resolwe documentation.

 Tools
 =====

-Frequently, it is very useful to write a custom script in Python or R to perform a certain task in process' algorithm.
-For an example, see the tutorial in `Resolwe SDK for Python documentation`_.
+Sometimes, it is very useful to write a custom script in R or other languages to perform a certain task in process' algorithm.
 Custom scripts needed by processes included with Resolwe Bioinformatics are located in the `resolwe_bio/tools`_ directory.

 .. note::